-server

-This container is essential.
+- server This container is essential.
 It runs stork-server, which interacts with all the agents and the database and exposes the API.
-Without it, Stork is not able to function.
+Without it, Stork is not able to function. - webui This container is essential in most circumstances.

-webui

-This container is essential in most circumstances.
 It provides the front-end web interface.
-It is potentially unnecessary with the custom development of a Stork API client.
-The content is served by Nginx.

-webui-apache

-This container is similar to the previous one, except Apache serves it, and the web UI is available under the /stork sub-directory, port 8081.

-agent-bind9

-This container runs a BIND 9 server.
-With this container, the agent can be added as a machine and Stork will begin monitoring its BIND 9 service.

-56 Chapter 6.
-Demo

-agent-bind9-2

-This container also runs a BIND 9 server, for the purpose of experimenting with two different DNS servers.

-agent-kea

-This container runs a Kea DHCPv4 server.
-With this container, the agent can be added as a machine and Stork will begin monitoring its Kea DHCPv4 service.
+It is potentially unnecessary with the custom development of a Stork API client. - agent-bind9 This container runs a BIND 9 server.
+With this container, the agent can be added as a machine and Stork will begin monitoring its BIND 9 service. - agent-bind9-2 This container also runs a BIND 9 server, for the purpose of experimenting with two different DNS servers. - agent-kea This container runs a Kea DHCPv4 server.
+With this container, the agent can be added as a machine and Stork will begin monitoring its Kea DHCPv4 service. - agent-kea6 This container runs a Kea DHCPv6 server. - agent-kea-ha1 and agent-kea-ha2 These two containers should, in general, be run together.

-agent-kea6

-This container runs a Kea DHCPv6 server.

-agent-kea-ha1 and agent-kea-ha2

-These two containers should, in general, be run together.
 They each have a Kea DHCPv4 server instance configured in an HA pair.
-With both instances running and registered as machines in Stork, users can observe certain HA mechanisms, such as one partner taking over the traffic if the other partner becomes unavailable.
+With both instances running and registered as machines in Stork, users can observe certain HA mechanisms, such as one partner taking over the traffic if the other partner becomes unavailable. - agent-kea-many-subnets This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration. - agent-kea-premium This container runs an agent with a Kea DHCPv4 server connected to a MySQL database containing host reservations.
+It is only available when premium features have been enabled during the demo build.

-agent-kea-many-subnets

-This container runs an agent with a Kea DHCPv4 server that has many (nearly 7000) subnets defined in its configuration.

-agent-kea-premium-one and agent-kea-premium-two

-These containers run agents with Kea DHCPv4 and DHCPv6 servers connected to a MySQL database containing host reservations.
-They are only available when premium features have been enabled during the demo build.